Volunteering vacancies

 Drop-In Volunteering Vacancies

-Volunteering at the Drop-In centre provides an opportunity for you to help our refugee clients with any issues they might have.
+Volunteering at the Drop-In centre provides an opportunity for you to help local refugees with any issues they might have.
 We have sessions running every Tuesday between 11am and 1pm at St Mary’s Church, High Street, Watford.
-The Drop-In provides an opportunity for refugee clients to come and discuss any issues they have and to be listened to by one of our volunteers.
+The Drop-In provides an opportunity for people to come and discuss any issues they have and to be listened to by one of our volunteers.

-Many of our clients are likely to have lived here for a while but an issue or crisis in their lives means that they need to discuss it and seek some help.
+Many of the people we help are likely to have lived here for a while but an issue or crisis in their lives means that they need to discuss it and seek some help.
 They may also be in the process of seeking asylum.
 We can provide advice and sometimes resolve their issue there and then and at other times we refer them to another agency or invite them to come back once their issue has been looked into.

 The Drop-In Centre could not function without our team of committed volunteers, and we are always looking for additional help.